Some workplaces seem designed to crush the human spirit, others to liberate it. The difference is usually obvious.

-Self Determination Theory
+Guidance from Self Determination Theory

-Three Basic Needs
+Three Basic Human Needs in the Workplace

-An example of an environment that fulfills these needs might be a workplace where we are working with people we like, and who like us; where we feel confident in our ability to do our work; and where we have considerable decision making freedom as we pursue objectives that have high value to us.
+An example of an environment that fulfills these needs might be a workplace where we are working with people we like and who like us; where we feel confident in our ability to do our work; and where we have considerable decision-making freedom as we pursue objectives that have high value to us.

 Autonomy and Freedom

-For some of us, the purest examples of this might be encountered in leisure or volunteer activities that we choose for ourselves and pursue at a time and in a manner of our own choosing.
+For some of us, the purest examples of this might be encountered in leisure or volunteer activities that we choose for ourselves and pursue at a time and in a manner of our choosing.

 Lessons for Leaders